Faucet Basics: Part 2 Faucet Valves & Cartridges

 Before the replaceable valve cartridge was invented by Al Moen in the 1930s, the valve stem moved up and down inside the body of the faucet itself just as shown in the illustration above.
-The modern valve, however, is usually built into a removable carrier called a cartridge.
-The cartridge inserts into the body of the faucet.
+The modern valve, however, is usually built into a removable carrier called a cartridge which is inserted into the body of the faucet.
 Any wear on the valve takes place inside the cartridge, not inside the body of the faucet.
 If the valve fails, the cartridge can easily be replaced, restoring function to the faucet.
 Before removable cartridges, the faucet body would have needed to be re-machined or the whole faucet replaced.